caiba-ai/caia-benchmark/README.md

-# Crypto-Agentic Benchmark v0.1
+# CAIA -- A benchmark for Crypto AI Assitant

 > Mission – Provide an open, reproducible yardstick for measuring how well AI agents reason about, interact with, and execute on crypto-native tasks and problem sets.
 >
 >
-> Crypto Agentic Benchmark is aim to creating domain-specific, industry-grade evaluations that move beyond generic academic sets and reflect the realities of **crypto**.
+> CCAIA Benchmark is aim to creating domain-specific, industry-grade evaluations that move beyond generic academic sets and reflect the realities of **crypto**.
 >

 ---